This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 There haven’t been that many accommodation options on Nusa Penida until recently.
-As more and more people seek to escape the craziness of Bali, new hotels are starting the emerge.
+As more and more people seek to escape the craziness of Bali, new hotels are starting to emerge.
 And right now you get a lot for your money!

 We had booked four nights at Bintang Bungalows in advance, which I was so happy about from the moment we arrived.
 Just look at this place!
 We were greeted by a smiling staff and a cold watermelon welcome drink.
 After about two minutes I already had my camera out and was busy shooting photos of palm trees, colorful butterflies and cute dogs.

 We paid about $40 / 350kr /560k Rp a night including breakfast and high-speed wifi, which I think was a great deal!
 But if you want some even cheaper options I have heard good things about Ananta Bungalows at $30 a night and The Mel Homestay at only a little over $20 a night.

 The turquoise pool was surrounded by these beautiful red plants which made for a beautiful contrast to all the green and blue.